 - 2. That § 54.1-2605 of the Code of Virginia is repealed. - 3.
 That the provisions of the first and second enactments of this act shall become effective on July 1, 2026. - 4.
-That the Board of Audiology and Speech-Language Pathology's initial adoption of regulations necessary to implement the provisions of this act shall be exempt from the Administrative Process Act - 156 (§ 2.2-4000 et seq. of the Code of Virginia), except that the Board of Audiology and Speech-Language - Pathology shall provide an opportunity for public comment on the regulations prior to adoption of - 158 such regulations. - 5.
+That for any individual practicing as an assistant speech-language pathologist pursuant to § 54.1-2605 of the Code of Virginia prior to the repeal of § 54.1-2605 of the Code of Virginia, the provisions of the first and second enactments of this act shall become effective on July 1, 2027. - 5.
+That the Board of Audiology and Speech-Language Pathology's initial adoption of regulations necessary to implement the provisions of this act shall be exempt from the Administrative Process Act (§ 2.2-4000 et seq. of the Code of Virginia), except that the Board of Audiology and Speech-Language - Pathology shall provide an opportunity for public comment on the regulations prior to adoption of such regulations. - 6.
 That the Board of Audiology and Speech-Language Pathology shall amend and promulgate regulations in accordance with this act by July 1, 2026.